scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 ## 3.2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-I got following prediction result from downloaded images after applying the trained model.
+See following prediction result from downloaded images.
-I have successfully taken right 75% accuracy score.
-But the score is less 20% than test score which I took in training processing.
+I have successfully generated right 84% accuracy score.
+But the score is less 16% than test score which I took in training processing.
-See the attached result score for each downloaded images.

 ![alt text][DLImagePrediction]

-The reason why I obtained 75% accuracy score from downloaded images is
+The reason why I obtained 84% accuracy score from downloaded images is
 * Downloaded Image size is not constant, some of larges, other small, in a result to resize images to 32 x 32 so that they fit to designed convolutional model.
 * Image is heavily distorted when shrinking big image to default entry image size (32x32).
 It means to drain some of significant data from original ones.
 * Image is pictured with any kinds of background like road, building etc.